milgawel/companyble/README.md

 - Click on header cell to sort items in column ascending, vlivk again to sorts descending, an so on
 - Under each header cell is located Input which filter data from column below
-- Under the table is located page select, you can chose which page you want to see
+- Under the table there is located page select, you can chose which page you want to see

 ## Screenshot